abhishek1235/archetypes/backbase-contentservices-archetype/README.md

 # Archetype backbase-contentservices-archetype

-Version **5.4.2.2**
+Version **5.5.0.0**

 ##Overview
 This archetype allows you to customize Backbase Content Services according to your specific needs.
 We are basically creating a standard Maven WAR overlay of Standalone Backbase Content Services WAR.
 More info on how WAR overlay works you can find [here](http://maven.apache.org/plugins/maven-war-plugin/overlays.html).

 The archetype is currently pre-configured for Jetty and Tomcat 7.
 One can easily switch from Tomcat 7 to Tomcat 6 by changing a single line within the POM file.
 It also contains all necessery scripts and configuration files required for forther configuration changes.

 H2 is the default database.
-Refer to the reference documentation for full details on how to [move to a database of your choice if required](https://my.backbase.com/doc-center/manuals/portal/inst_inst_cose.html#inst_inst_cs_database).
+Refer to the reference documentation for full details on how to [move to a database of your choice if required](https://my.backbase.com/resources/documentation/portal/inst_data.html).

-The reason why you would want to create your own version of Content Services and therefore use this archetype is if you really need to customize Content Services according to your special needs.
-The most common reason for modifications is the creation of custom CMIS content types and this is covered in one of the [Backbase Dev Guides](https://my.backbase.com/doc-center/dev-guides/adding-a-custom-data-type-in-content-services/).
+The reason why you would want to create your own version of Content Services and therefore use this archetype is if you really need to customize Content Services according to your special needs or just run it locally.
+The most common reason for modifications is the creation of custom CMIS content types and this is covered in one of the [Backbase Dev Guides](https://my.backbase.com/doc-center/dev-guides/adding-a-custom-data-type-in-content-services/) and ability to run it locally.
 Other reasons may include the creation of custom content importers, validators, or renditions, or eventually some different configurations that are not initially exposed in external configuration files.

 ##Usage
 Follow the steps below to get started with this archetype.
-Some of these steps refer to [Backbase Development Setup](https://my.backbase.com/doc-center/manuals/portal/inst_devl.html) or [Install Content Services](https://my.backbase.com/doc-center/manuals/portal/inst_inst_cose.html).
+Some of these steps refer to [Development Setup](https://my.backbase.com/resources/documentation/portal/devd_mave.html) or [Install Content Services](https://my.backbase.com/resources/documentation/portal/inst_tcat.html#inst_tcat_cose).
 You should get familiar with these topics before you start using this archetype.

 1. Configure your Maven installation to include the Backbase extensions repository by editing the settings.xml file located in the .m2 folder.
     <pre>```